PulseWaves/Specification/specification.rst

 Defined Variable Length Records (VLRs or AVLRs):
 ------------------------------------------------------------------------------

-The "LASF_Projection" VLR from LAS 1.4 can be used to geo-reference the pulse file.
-The "LASF_Proj" VLR "Extra Bytes" from LAS 1.4 can be used to specify extra attributes per pulse.
+The same mechanism described for the "LASF_Projection" VLR of the LAS 1.4 specification can be used to geo-reference the pulse file.
+The same mechanism described for the "LASF_Proj" VLR "Extra Bytes" of the LAS 1.4 specification can be used to specify extra attributes per pulse.

 First Appended Variable Length Record:
 ------------------------------------------------------------------------------